-There are several types of commercial roof systems that are effective when it comes to protection from the outside elements.
+There are several types of commercial roofing that are effective when it comes to protection from the outside elements.
 We’re here to make sure that extreme weather conditions don’t translate into an extreme problem for your company.
 There are several types of commercial roof styles and materials to choose from.

 Commercial flat roofs are not entirely flat, with about a 10-degree incline, and have architectural influence from Egyptian, Persian, and Arabian styles.
 These roofs are more cost-effective than other roof types simply because they require less material, which generally means a quicker installation.
 Flat roofs tend to be stronger than pitched-roofs.
 They offer a bit of diversity because the even surface enables use for installing solar panels, roof gardens, roof pools, and decks.
 There are several color options, but white is the most common color used because of its light-reflecting and energy-saving properties.